 The following information must be given to a child’s parents when requested:

-- information about their child’s participation in the program; and
+- information about their child’s participation in the program

-- a copy of assessments or evaluations in relation to their child.
+- a copy of assessments or evaluations about their child.

 Health, hygiene and safe food practices

 - have in place safe practises for handling, preparing and storing food.